 Case study: Nova

 Eighteen-month-old cat Nova tragically died after she brushed against a lily plant at home and groomed the pollen from her fur.
 Her owner had bought the plant to bring some joy during the festive period, but she was sadly not aware of the dangers of lilies to cats.

 Keep cats safe and secure

 2. Restrict the use of fireworks

 The issue

 Most cat owners know that pets can become very alarmed and distressed by fireworks.
-The CATS Report 2024 found that 64% of cat owners say that their cat has been affected by fireworks.
+The CATS Report 2023 found that 64% of those who have witnessed their cat experience fireworks, say that the cat expressed at least one sign of stress.

 Why it matters

 Cats associate sudden loud noises and flashes of light with danger and an imminent threat to their physical safety, so their natural response is to vacate the area quickly.
 However, because it is impossible for them to understand the source of the noise, they will often bolt in an unfavourable direction which may well lead them to becoming lost or injured (for example by running into traffic).

 Even when kept indoors during periods when fireworks are in use, cats often feel stressed and anxious due to the noise itself and its unpredictable nature.

 Currently, it is legal for any adult to use fireworks between 7am and 11pm on any day of the year, except for Bonfire Night, when the cut off is extended until midnight and New Year's Eve, Diwali and Chinese New Year, when the cut off is extended to lam.

 What needs to change?